Open sandboxFocusImprove this doc

 Registering a license

-1. Install the Metalama Command Line Tools as detailed in Installing the Metalama Command Line Tool.
+First, install the Metalama Command Line Tools as detailed in Installing the Metalama command line tool.

 To manually register a license for the current user, do the following: